aviraj-kokil/AmazonPageNavigation/README.md

-First in visual studio code open this  two file  one is feature file and another is js file Here require to create one folder and give same name as feature file and crete one js file same name as feature file From cli run command npx cypress open and see test case in test runner
+First in visual studio code open this  two file  one is feature file and another is js file Here require to create one folder and give same name as feature file and crete one js file same name as feature file From cli run command npx cypress open and see test case in test runner If test case fail then try 3-4 times again here url facing issue so require 3-4 times